CLASS-SZ/.github/profile/README.md

 class_sz.compute()
 ```

-Have a look at the notebooks [CLASS_SZ Notebooks](https://github.com/CLASS-SZ/notebooks).
-There are loads of examples.
+Have a look at the [notebooks](https://github.com/CLASS-SZ/notebooks), there are loads of examples.

 ## Accelerated Computations